Eight Forest Lane

 • 1 head broccoli

-• 1 piece pumpkin (about a quarter slice)
+• 1 piece pumpkin about 300 grams, roughly a quarter of a small pumpkin

 For the Green Goddess Sauce